laiudm/ZAP/README.md

 ZAP is an ARM processor core based on the ARMv4 architecture "ARM instruction set".
 It is equipped with ARMv4 compatible split write-through caches and memory management capabilities.
 ZAP does not include the 16-bit "Thumb instruction set" from the ARMv4T architecture nor does it support "Thumb2 instruction sets" either.
-However, a custom 16-bit instruction set is supported.
+However, a custom 16-bit instruction set is supported for a very *Thumb-like* ISA.

 ##Current Status
 Experimental.